Ke'Bryan Hayes Preview, Player Props: Pirates vs. Brewers

-Ke'Bryan Hayes and his .404 on-base percentage over his past 10 games (97 points higher than his season-long percentage), will be in action for the Pittsburgh Pirates against the Milwaukee Brewers and Corbin Burnes on September 4 at 6:35 PM ET.
+Ke'Bryan Hayes and his .413 on-base percentage over his past 10 games (104 points higher than his season-long percentage), will be in action for the Pittsburgh Pirates against the Milwaukee Brewers and Brandon Woodruff on September 5 at 6:35 PM ET.

+He collected two extra-base hits in his previous game (2-for-4 with a triple, a home run and an RBI) against the Brewers.

 Ke'Bryan Hayes Game Info & Props vs. the Brewers